 Antwerp has a wide range of apartments, from old flats with high ceilings and chandeliers to modern glass-and-steel studios.
-Some of the most attractive and expensive apartments can be found in the city centre.
+Some of the most attractive and expensive apartments are in the city centre.

 Finding accommodation in Antwerp

-Most expats in Antwerp choose to use estate agents who have databases of long- and short-term rentals to take out some of the effort involved in the process.
-The classifieds sections of local newspapers are another good source of information.
-Many of these have listings online too.
-Expats can also physically look for somewhere to live in areas that appeal to them by keeping an eye open for signs posted in front of properties.
+Most expats in Antwerp choose to use estate agents who have databases of long- and short-term rentals.
+The classifieds sections of local newspapers are another excellent source of information.
+Expats can also physically look for somewhere to live in areas that appeal to them.
+Popular property portals include Immoweb, Realo and Zimmo.

 Renting accommodation in Antwerp